andrespaida/read_product/README.md

 # Read Product Microservice

 This microservice retrieves product information from the MongoDB database.
-It is part of the ToyShop platform and allows users to view all available products.
+It is part of the ToyShop platform and allows users to view all available products..

 ## Technologies Used